-The FCC requires every applicant, permittee, and licensee of a full-power AM, FM, and TV station or of a Class A TV station to maintain a local public inspection file.
+The FCC requires every applicant, permittee, or licensee of a full-power AM, FM, or TV station or of a Class A TV station to maintain a public inspection file.
 The purpose of this file, according to the Commission, is "to make information to which the public already has a right more readily available, so that the public will be encouraged to play a more active part in a dialogue with broadcast licensees."
-Because the public file rules are part of the FCC's commitment to responsive broadcasting, the importance of broadcaster compliance with these rules cannot be overemphasized.
+Because the public file rules are part of the FCC's commitment to responsive broadcasting, the Commission places great importance on the public's ability to readily access all of the information required to be in the public file.